ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_dynamodb/how-to-1.md

 9. Scroll down and click the Next button.
 This displays the summary screen, where you click the Create button.

 ## Test the rule
 Now, everything is set up.
 The messages sent from the device will be automatically inserted as new rows into the SensorReadings table.
-To check this, run the application you created in [insert missing link here].
+To check this, run the application from [Create IoT applications with Windows on Arm and AWS IoT Core](laptops-and-desktops/win_aws_iot/).
 Namely, open the command prompt, change the working directory to AWS.WeatherStation, and then type:

 ```console
 npm start